 a.
 Cost of providing access to and/or copies of the records being requested will be assessed according to IHL Board policy for determining costs.

 b.
-Media Relations will notify the requester of the availability of the records and the costs associated with providing the records.
+Marketing and Communication will notify the requester of the availability of the records and the costs associated with providing the records.

 c.
-Upon receipt of the payment (cash, check, or money order) of the estimated costs in advance, Media Relations will provide copies of the records.
+Upon receipt of the payment (cash, check, or money order) of the estimated costs in advance, Marketing and Communication will provide copies of the records.

 8. If an exemption does apply to the records, or any part thereof, then IHL Board’s Legal Office or the Attorney General's Office will issue a full or partial denial of the request to the requester.
 In the event of a partial denial, the process described in paragraph seven (7) above shall be followed for those records not subject to denial.

-Questions regarding this policy or the implementation thereof should be directed to the Division of Media Relations.
+Questions regarding this policy or the implementation thereof should be directed to the Division of Marketing and Communication.

 Mississippi Public Record Act